Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Conclusion

 \section{Conclusion}

-In this work, to tackle the resource-constrained reality, we reformulate FL as a group knowledge transfer (GKT) training algorithm.
-GKT can efficiently train small CNNs on edges and periodically transfer their knowledge by knowledge distillation to a server-side CNN with a large capacity.
-GKT achieves several advantages in a single framework: reduced demand for edge computation, lower communication cost for large CNNs, and asynchronous training, all while maintaining model accuracy comparable to FL.
-To simplify the edge training, we also develop a distributed training system based on our GKT.
-We evaluate GKT by training modern CNN architectures (ResNet-56 and ResNet-110) on three distinct datasets (CIFAR-10, CIFAR-100, and CINIC-10) and their non-IID variants.
-Our results show that GKT can obtain comparable or even slightly higher accuracy.
-More importantly, GKT makes edge training affordable.
-Compared to the edge training using FedAvg, GKT costs 9 to 17 times less computational power (FLOPs) and requires 54 to 105 times fewer parameters.
+In this work, to tackle the resource-constrained reality, we reformulate FL as a group knowledge transfer (FedGKT) training algorithm.
+FedGKT can efficiently train small CNNs on edges and periodically transfer their knowledge by knowledge distillation to a server-side CNN with a large capacity.
+FedGKT achieves several advantages in a single framework: reduced demand for edge computation, lower communication cost for large CNNs, and asynchronous training, all while maintaining model accuracy comparable to FL.
+To simplify the edge training, we also develop a distributed training system based on our FedGKT.
+We evaluate FedGKT by training modern CNN architectures (ResNet-56 and ResNet-110) on three distinct datasets (CIFAR-10, CIFAR-100, and CINIC-10) and their non-I.I.D. variants.
+Our results show that FedGKT can obtain comparable or even slightly higher accuracy.
+More importantly, FedGKT makes edge training affordable.
+Compared to the edge training using FedAvg, FedGKT costs 9 to 17 times less computational power (FLOPs) and requires 54 to 105 times fewer parameters.